 - Antibiotics or steroids: Sometimes taking antibiotics and steroids can result in the change of vaginal discharge color, which is not alarming.

 - Bacterial Vaginosis: Due to the rise in pH of the vagina, it becomes favorable for some kinds of bacteria, which causes irritation and results in abnormal vaginal discharge.

 - Birth Control: Taking birth control pills to impact hormonal changes in the body resulting in excessive or lesser vaginal discharge.

 - Cervical cancer: Cervical cancer can result in changes of vaginal color and consistency.

 - Diabetes: You will be surprised to know but it’s true that diabetes can also change your vaginal discharge appearance.

 - Pelvic inflammatory disease: Pelvic Inflammatory Disease or PID can cause irritation in the vaginal cavity.
-Vaginal discharge is also foul smelling.
-If not treated on time, it can result in damage of the female reproductive organs.
+Vaginal discharge is also foul-smelling.
+If not treated on time, it can result in damage to the female reproductive organs.

 - Scented soaps, bubble bath, or lotions: Using scented soaps to clean your internal organs can change the pH level, which makes it favorable for harmful bacteria.

 - STDs or Sexually Transmitted Diseases: Sexually Transmitted Diseases can change vaginal discharge appearance.